SarmadSA/SarmadSA/README.md

 - 🌱 I’m currently learning Visual computing, Visual Intelligence, Artificial Intelligence and High Performance Computing
 - 💬 Ask me about anything
 - 📫 How to reach me: sarmad@virusoftware.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: I am better than you in Java :)

 <!-- Your github readme stats